Spoon Theory and Autism.

 What Secondary Schools can do.

-The Y10 and Y11s I work with who have ASC are often very worried about leaving school.
+The Y10 and Y11s I work with who are autistic often very worried about leaving school.
 However, working with them to explain what leaving will be like, what options they have and developing some plans that enable them to see the way ahead can be really important.
 If they have an EHCP then transition meetings should start in Y9.
 By the time they get to Y11, the meetings should be with the college or other establishment they are going to go to and make a plan of support that the student and their parents can contribute to.
 If no EHCP their needs are still important and preparing them for college or apprenticeships is just as important.

 1. Include their parent’s ideas and start with a familiar member of staff who knows the student well.
 With the student, work out a number of choices they have for the their future.
 Talk about their aspirations, their favourite interests and subjects they might do well in.
 I use a decision making visual to look at the pros and cons of each option, including what grades might be needed (and what option is available with lower grades if relevant.)
 This information is shared with parents and the family given time to explore and discuss with their child.
 I have done this in Y9 to help a student choose their options, but mainly with Y10s and Y11s, depending on the individual.